-You can also use the EasyMP PC Free feature to create your own slide shows containing converted PowerPoint files and image files, and project them from a connected USB device or memory card reader.
+You can also use the EasyMP[®] PC Free feature to create your own slide shows containing PowerPoint files, image files, and MPEG movie files, and project them from a connected USB device or memory card.
+See the Network and PC Free Operation Guide installed from your projector CD-ROM for instructions.